MrMoneyDeveloper/Girlfriend-Website/README.md

 ## Features & Technologies

-* **Eight Themed Sections with Images:** The page is divided into 8 sections (including the top hero section), each with its own theme and an accompanying image or gallery.
-These sections cover everything from **Our Story** and **Favorites** to a **Gallery** of photos and a **“Send Wishes”** contact info section.
+* **Six Themed Sections with Images:** The page is divided into 6 sections (including the top hero section), each with its own theme and an accompanying image or gallery.
+These sections cover everything from **Our Story** and **Favorites** to a **Gallery** of photos.
 The layout uses a mix of light and dark backgrounds for contrast, and each section’s content is centered for a clean, readable look.

 * **Animated Background (Vanta.js Fog):** A beautiful animated fog background is rendered using **Vanta.js** (WebGL) with colors customized to Klerissa’s taste.
 The fog has a pink/purple hue (using `highlightColor: 0xff00f0` and `lowlightColor: 0xff00af` for bright pink highlights) to reflect her favorite color.
 This effect runs behind the content (attached to a `#vanta-bg` div) and provides an eye-catching, interactive background that moves as the user’s mouse moves.